Desktop render engine for front-end motion

 Get the desktop build.

 Windows installer and portable ZIP are available now. macOS packaging is in progress.
-Release notes and SHA-256 checksums are published on GitHub.
+Release notes, SHA-256 checksums, plus the TUI and MCP package source all live in the GitHub repository.